ZadorLaboratory/rotatingBrain_FIJI/README.md

    <img src="https://user-images.githubusercontent.com/60980561/222280684-c3877096-8a39-4da8-8860-838ad97d4d51.png" width="400">

     Once the recording started, you can see the brain is rotating.
 When it finished, the output is a timelapse movie

+    Note: You can record a Movie with bigger view by simply maximizing the window to full screen before start recording.
    <img src="https://user-images.githubusercontent.com/60980561/222281055-50be54f4-8a5a-4dfd-81bc-4ddc1d615349.png" width="400">

 ### 5. Adjust the rotating speed